L3- Molecular and Cellular Biology

 Presentation

-The Molecular and Cellular Biology (MCC) program of the Life Sciences degree is an undergraduate scientific program giving a broad vision of the life sciences and especially of the intimate functioning of the eukaryotic cell.
-The passage towards specialization is progressive during the three years of the course.
+The Molecular and Cellular Biology (MCB) track of the Life Sciences bachelor's degree is an undergraduate science program that provides a broad overview of the life sciences, with a particular focus on the inner workings of eukaryotic cells.
+Students gradually move toward specialization over the three years of the program.

 Open course in Health Access (L.AS).